 Author: PANews

 Image source: PANews.
-Please contact the author for removal if there is infringement.
+If there is any infringement, please contact the author for removal.